ristea/septr/README.md

 We propose the Separable Transformer (SepTr), an architecture that employs two transformer blocks in a sequential manner, the first attending to tokens within the same frequency bin, and the second attending to tokens within the same time interval.

-The original paper could be found at: TBA
+The original paper could be found at: https://arxiv.org/pdf/2203.09581.pdf

 This code is released under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.